 GetUSGS Script using CDA

-Instructions on setting up the new getUSGS script that utilizes CDA and cwms-python can be found in the following webinar
+Instructions on setting up the new getUSGS script that utilizes CDA and cwms-python can be found in the following webinar: \\wpc-netapp3.eis.ds.usace.army.mil\RMCSTORAGE5\MMC_Training_Library\2024.04-30-CWMS-Scripting.
+The code for this can be found in the cwms-cli repo: https://github.com/HydrologicEngineeringCenter/cwms-cli.

 Step 1 Setup Location Group

-- While "USGS Station Number is selected, hover mouse and right click to bring up menu
+- While "USGS Station Number" is selected, hover the mouse and right click to bring up a context menu.

-- A pop up window titles "Edit Location Assignments" will open
+- A pop up window titled "Edit Location Assignments" will open.

 - Add the USGS number to the location in the "Alias" column.
 Double click into the box and enter the USGS number.
-Once entered, clock out of the text box.
-Push the save button (bottom right of screen) to save all changed.
+Once entered, click out of the text box.
+Push the save button (bottom right of screen) to save all changes.

-Notes: If you have multiple locations (i.e base and sub locations) that reference the same USGS station number, assign the USGS station number to the Base location.
-An alias can only be assigned to a single location and must be unique similar to the Location ID.
-The USGS script will propagate the USGS station ID to all sublocations if one has not already been assigned to that sublocation.
-For example in the below scenario the USGS ID assigned to the base location Barker will propagate to the sublocations Barker-Gate 1, Barker-Gate 2, Barker-Gate 3, and Barker-Gate_Total.
+Note: If you have multiple locations (i.e base and subilocations) that reference the same USGS station number, assign the USGS station number to the Base location.
+An alias can only be assigned to a single location and must be unique, similar to the Location ID.
+The USGS script will propagate the USGS station ID to all sub-locations if one has not already been assigned to that sub-location.
+For example, in the below scenario the USGS ID assigned to the base location, Barker, will propagate to the sub-locations Barker-Gate 1, Barker-Gate 2, Barker-Gate 3, and Barker-Gate_Total.

-- Go to the "Time Series Groups" tb
+- Go to the "Time Series Groups" tab.

-- Expand "Data Acquisition" the expand "USGS TS Data Acquisition"
+- Expand "Data Acquisition" and expand "USGS TS Data Acquisition".

-- While "USGS TS Data Acquisition" is selected, hover mouse and right lcik to brgin up menu
+- While "USGS TS Data Acquisition" is selected, hover the mouse and right click to bring up the menu.

-- A pop up window titles "Assign Time Series" will open
+- A pop up window titled "Assign Time Series" will open.

 CWMS_PARAMETER